-Through the Searches URI, you may handle data related to searches provided to Stakeholders, as described at Searches execution results and data.
+Through the Searches URI, you can handle data related to searches provided to Stakeholders, as described at Search execution results and data.

-This section describes how to obtain actions of records (and eventually execute them), as returned by searches.
+This section describes how to obtain actions of records returned by searches and eventually execute them.

-Actions considered by this service are solely those which trigger new processes.
+Actions considered by this service are those which trigger new processes.

 Actions which execute rules or launch forms are not supported.

 •[search_ID]: The ID of a specific search, as returned in Searches execution results and data.